Site logo

 • What do we want them to think of this brand?

 These questions, especially the last two, will help you manage your client’s reputation and grow their audience.
-Understanding what the target audience thinks of your brand is an essential part of improving your brand image.
+Understanding what the target audience thinks of your brand is essential to improving your brand image.

 This is the part of your creative brief where your client will tell you exactly what they want you to do.
-Whether you’re revamping their website or creating a video campaign for their social media, knowing your deliverables will help you move on to the next step.
+Whether revamping their affiliate marketing website or creating a video campaign for their social media, knowing your deliverables will help you move on to the next step.

-Now that you know your deliverables, it’s easy to break your project down into more manageable parts and assign deadlines for each individual part.
-As previously stated, deadlines will help keep both your team and your client on track.
+Now that you know your deliverables, it’s easy to break your project into more manageable parts and assign deadlines for each part.
+As previously stated, deadlines will help keep your team and client on track.

 Your key messages are an extension of your target audience profile.
-To answer “What do we want our target audience to think of this brand?” you should develop at least three key messages which you want your audience to walk away from your campaign with.
+To answer the question, “What do we want our target audience to think of this brand?” you should develop at least three key messages that will make your audience abandon your campaign.

 parts of a creative brief